Up to 60% off sofas & mattresses — limited‑time deals.

 Larkinhurst Sofa Reviews (2026)

 The Larkinhurst lineup leans into a rustic, leather-look finish with rolled arms, nailhead trim, and oversized window-pane stitching.
-In our hands-on testing, the collection felt supportive and substantial, with a weathered-leather look that gives you the mood of real leather without the same upkeep.
+In hands-on testing, the collection felt sturdy and supportive rather than soft and sink-in, with a weathered look that gives you the mood of real leather without the same upkeep.

 Product Overview